Rational Q-systems at Root of Unity I. Closed Chains: Location of FM-strings

-This equation implies that the zeros of $Q(t)$ and $P(t)$ are contained in the zeros of $T_{(\ell_2-1)/2}(t)$.
-An important fact is for us is that the polynomials $Q(t)$ is the solution of the usual $TQ$-relation.
-The zeros of $Q(t)$ are the Bethe roots, while the zeros of $P(t)$ corresponds to the solution `beyond the equator'.
+This equation implies that the zeros of $Q(u)$ and $P(u)$ are contained in the zeros of $T_{s}(u)$.
+An important fact for us is that the polynomials $Q(u)$ is the solution of the usual $TQ$-relation.
+The zeros of $Q(u)$ are the Bethe roots.

-For a given primitive solution $Q(t)$, if we know $T_{(\ell_2-1)/2}(t)$, we can find the dual solution $P(t)$.
-More specifically, for a primitive $Q$-function $Q (t)$, the corresponding eigenvalue of the transfer matrix can be thus written as \beq T_{(\ell_2-1)/2} (t) = \varepsilon^L Q^2 (t \varepsilon^{1/2}) F (t \varepsilon^{1/2 } ) , \eeq where the polynomial $F(t)$ of \eqref{eq:Ft} from the eigenvalue $T_{(\ell_2-1)/2} (t)$ reveals the locations of the FM-strings associated with the dual state of the primitive state.
-From the eigenvalues of $\mathbf{T}_{(\ell_2-1)/2}$ and the primitive $Q$-functions, we are able to derive and calculate the polynomial $F(t)$ of \eqref{eq:Ft} via \eqref{eq:TvsFt}, justifying \eqref{eq:Fu} and \eqref{eq:Ft}.

-In what follows, we want to construct all descendant states of a given primitive state.
-Therefore we assume that $Q(t)$ corresponds to a primitive solution.
-As is illustrated in \cite{Miao:2020irt}, its descendant states form a descendant tower.
-The top and bottom of the descendant tower correspond to $Q(t)$ and $P(t)$.
-Once we know $P(t)$, the descendant states can be worked out straightforwardly.
+\paragraph{Zeros of $P(u)$} The zeros of $P(u)$ corresponds to the solution `beyond the equator'.
+For a given primitive solution $Q(u)$, {the zeros of $P(u)$ contains the zeros of $Q(u)$ as a subset, in addition to that, it contains FM-strings and roots at infinity.
+(For a detailed discussion, one can find in Sec.
+7 of \cite{Miao:2020irt}.)